Janet & Mick's Unforgettable Gorilla Adventure

 Has this blog inspired you to volunteer?
 If so, why not enquire today?
 Simply fill out an enquiry form, and allow a member of our travel team to assist with your query!
 Please note that blog comments are not monitored by the travel team, so any questions related to bookings may be missed.

-Colleen commented 1 month ago
+Katherine commented 1 year ago

 How much is the gorilla experience